Policy Details Page

 All ASB officers, class officers and cheerleaders must meet the following requirements:

-- Have and maintain a 2.5 GPA in all formal progress reports and/or midterm, semester or trimester grade reports.
+A. Have and maintain a 2.5 GPA in all formal progress reports and/or midterm or semester grade reports.

 All ASB and class officers are required to take student government class.
 All officers are encouraged to attend a leadership conference.